Harvey Specter’s style is legendary.

 Conclusion – Harvey Specter’s Suit Style

-It’s going to be hard to find a suit with all of the features found on Harvey’s suits, but it can be done – they all work together to produce a certain ‘style’, so if a suit has one, it will likely have some of the others.
+It’s hard to find a suit with all of the features found on Harvey’s, but it can be done – they all work together to produce a certain ‘style’, so if a suit has one, it will likely have some of the others.

 Hitting all of the suit nuances is a difficult task, but that’s why it’s so powerful – you will likely be the only one with the styling options, setting you apart.